Mallorca in Spain, also known as Majorca, is part of Spain, which is in the Mediterranean. It’s also the largest island in the Balearic.

 Other markets include Santa Maria on Sundays, Sineu on Wednesdays, and Inca on Thursdays.

-They are open from 9.00 am to 13.30 pm.
-They sell fruits, flowers, local produce such as Mallorcans, butifarron, sobrassada, and cheese and vegetable.
+They are open from 9.00 am to 1.30 pm.
+Markets sell fruits, flowers, local produce such as Mallorcans, butifarron, sobrassada, and cheese and vegetable.

 You can also shop for handicrafts, leather bags, handmade jewelry, accessories, and clothes.